Frequently asked questions

 Are the ashes toxic?

-No, the ashes are inert.
+Though the ashes can be handled, they are heavily alkaline and can damage plants and soil ecosystems if applied in concentration.
 They contain dry calcium phosphates with some minor minerals, such as salts of sodium and potassium; a relatively small amount of carbon may remain as carbonate.

 If concentrated amounts are placed on the land, they can cause a ‘burning’, a similar effect of putting on too much fertiliser.
 They need spreading out or digging in.
 Once spread out they will take on some of the properties of a limestone soil.

-Large amounts in sensitive ecosystems may alter the natural ecology – so don’t choose the mountain top!
+Large amounts in sensitive ecosystems may alter the natural ecology – so don’t choose the mountain top – or indeed any protected conservation area.
+Permission to scatter ashes needs to be sought from any landowner beforehand.

 Ashes Containers: ashes generally come from the crematorium in a perfectly nice coloured cardboard box.
 What you decide to transfer them into instead of this depends what you are planning to do with the ashes – i.e scatter, versus keeping them on the mantelpiece.
 There is a vast array of urns in all conceivable materials to choose from.